Best Fjord Tours in Iceland — Largest Selection & Cheapest Prices Guaranteed

 During winter, you can take this two-day northern lights winter break in Iceland’s Westfjords with flights from Reykjavik.

-Which fjords are best for puffin spotting?
+Which fjords in Iceland are best for puffin watching?

-Are there fjord tours for animal lovers?
+Are there fjord tours in Iceland for animal lovers?

 You'll ride a beautiful Icelandic horse in the morning and take a fascinating whale-watching tour in the afternoon on this scenic eight-hour horse riding & whale watching day tour with transfer from Reykjavik.